isomerpages/moe-mtls-old/_Gallery/2b-Pameran- Bahasa- Melayu-Malay-Language-Exhibitions-b-PreSchool.md

         </p><br/>
        <h4 style="margin:10px;">Fun With Drama </h4>
         <p style="margin:10px;">
          “Fun With Drama” is about promoting the learning of Mother Tongue Languages (MTL) through the use of dramatic play at home.
-The approach features a 3-step process:  Read, Retell and Re-enact (or R3). <br/>Dramatic play at home is fun and provides enjoyable opportunities for children to interact with family members using household objects, props and authentic home settings that are real, relevant and meaningful to them.
+The approach features a 3-step process:  Read, Retell and Re-enact (or R3). </p>
+         <p style="margin:10px;">Dramatic play at home is fun and provides enjoyable opportunities for children to interact with family members using household objects, props and authentic home settings that are real, relevant and meaningful to them.
 Apart from promoting family bonding and children’s creativity and problem-solving skills, it also helps to strengthen their communication skills and confidence in using their respective Mother Tongue Languages.
         </p>
       </div>
 </div>